All Saints’, Rhiwbina

-Except on the first Sunday of the month, where we have an All-Age Communion Service, the Sunday Club meets in the church hall – through the gates to the right of the church – during the 10.30am Holy Communion service.
+Except on the second Sunday of the month, where we have an All-Age Communion Service, the Sunday Club meets in the church hall – through the gates to the right of the church – during the 10.00am Holy Communion service.
 Sunday Club members return to the church itself to join the service in time for the Communion.

 The children come together to learn about and encounter God in creative, interactive, and relevant ways.
 They are encouraged to deepen their faith and develop a sense of adventure in their relationship with Jesus.

 The choir exists to enhance the worship of the church, and as such it forms a central part of the worship at All Saints’.

 The choir rehearses every week.
 There are both junior and adult sections in the choir, and both sections are open to new members.
 Some musical experience would be an advantage, but is not essential.

 [ firstname.lastname@example.org ] for more information.

 The next ecumenical service will be at 6.00pm on Sunday, 4th March at Bethany Baptist Church, Heol Llanishen Fach.

 Please contact the Rev’d Peter Mortimer on 029 20 650 883 to find out more.